Carolyn Pickles: Life and career

-Pickles played the lead role as Miss Bluebell in the BBC series of the same name, based on the career of Margaret Kelly Leibovici, in 1986.
+Pickles played the lead role, in 1986, as Miss Bluebell (Margaret Kelly, founder of a dance group called the Bluebell Girls) in the BBC series Bluebell.
 She also appeared in The Bill for two years as DCI Kim Reid, as Simone Trevelyan in May to December and in The Tales of Para Handy as Lady Catherine Ramsay.
 Pickles also appeared in the cult BBC children's educational drama series Through The Dragon's Eye.
 She was a leading character (12 episodes in 1982) in the TV series We'll Meet Again.
 Pickles has appeared in a number of films, including Roman Polanski's Tess (1979), Agatha (1979) and The Mirror Crack'd (1980).
+In 1990, she appeared in an episode of Casualty (Series 5 episode 8).
 In 1995 she played as Linda Livingstone in I Don't Speak English with Paolo Villaggio.
 Pickles appeared in Harry Potter and the Deathly Hallows – Part 1 as the Muggle Studies teacher, Charity Burbage.
 In 2006 she played the part of Jane Templeton in the final episode of the first series of Lewis an ITV drama.

 In 2011, Carolyn Pickles played Mrs Gulliver in Series 2 and 3 of Land Girls.
 In 2013, Pickles played journalist Maggie Radcliffe in the ITV drama Broadchurch.
 She appeared in all 3 series, from 2013–2017.

-She has two daughters, one of whom is actress Lucy Pickles.

-In 2018, Pickles recorded a two-part interview for The Bill Podcast celebrating her life and career.

-In December 2021, Carolyn appeared in Tesco's Christmas campaign

-In 2022 she appears as Reverend Mother Adrian in Sister Boniface Mysteries in a recurring role.
+Since 2022, she has played Reverend Mother Adrian in Sister Boniface Mysteries in a recurring role.
+In October 2023, she appeared in an episode of the BBC soap opera Doctors as Joyce Kilter.